arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

 Accessors
 ^^^^^^^^^

     .. function:: bool isIICStatusOkay() const;

-		Implements the interface for checking if the cuurent MD state is in an satisfactory status.
+        Implements the interface for checking if the IICState of the MD object is in a satisfactory status.
 If the MD state is ina satisfactory status then true is returned, otherwise false is returned.

+        :rtype: bool

+    .. function:: ANANSI::RegistryAnansiMDStatus status() const

+        Returns the status of the MD object

+        :rtype: ANANSI::RegistryAnansiMDStatus

+    .. function:: bool isHelpOnCommandLine() const

+        If the help option in ont the command line, then true is returned.
+Otherwise false is returned.

-		:return: bool
+        :rtype: bool

 ^^^^^^^^^
 Operators